 Wait a minute, are realtors all of a sudden financial advisors?
 How can they possibly say real estate is a can’t miss investment?
 Well, there are no laws saying they can’t make such statements, so they’re not doing anything illegal.
-But that doesn’t mean you should think they can accurately predict the future or treat them like your financial advisor.
+But that doesn’t mean you should think they can accurately predict the future or treat them like a certified financial planner.

 Full disclosure, I used a realtor when I bought my home, and I like him a lot.
 I trust him for all of my real estate needs, but I would never turn to him (or any realtor) if I needed advice about investments, here’s why.